Dean Jeffrey R. Di Leo

 Professor of English and Philosophy

 Jeffrey R. Di Leo is Dean of the School of Arts & Sciences, and Professor of English and Philosophy at the University of Houston-Victoria.
-He is also Executive Director of the Society for Critical Exchange and past president of the Society for Comparative Literature and the Arts, and a member of the Modern Language Association Delegate Assembly (Teaching as Profession).
+He is also Executive Director of the Society for Critical Exchange and past president of the Society for Comparative Literature and the Arts, and a former member of the Modern Language Association Delegate Assembly (Teaching as Profession).